Skip to main content

 Start by giving your Internal Application a title:

-1. Drag and drop Text from the components panel to the top of the canvas
+1. Drag and drop a Text component from the components panel to the top of the canvas

-3. Properties panel > Text Size > change to Heading 1
+3. Update the Text Size property to Heading 1

 info

-Properties panel on the right appears when you click on a UI component in development mode.
+The Properties Panel on the right appears when you click on a UI component in development mode.
 It allows you to configure components by changing their visual design, adding event triggers, and most importantly, connecting API responses to UI elements.

 Drag a text component to the canvas and set its properties